castorini/anserini/docs/runbook-ecir2019-ccrf.md

 lightgbm >= 2.2.1
 ```

+We suggest using Conda to manage your Python environment.
-We suggest use conda environment, and for reference, this was the conda environment (setting up the environment with `conda install -c conda-forge lightgbm`):
+For reference, this was the Conda environment for our experiments (after setting up the environment with `conda install -c conda-forge lightgbm`):

 ```
 $ conda list